 Fred Marberry, one of the best pitchers in baseball for a decade, was the first great hurler to be used primarily as a relief pitcher.
 He played a large role in Washington’s only World Series triumph, and set many records for relievers that would not be bested for many years.
-Almost forgotten today, he has been denied larger fame by splitting his career between starting and relieving -- had he done one or the other, he might be in baseball’s Hall of Fame today.
+Almost forgotten today, he has been denied larger fame by splitting his career between starting and relieving — had he done one or the other, he might be in baseball’s Hall of Fame today.

-One of the more interesting stories on the 1923 Senators was Allan Russell, previously a pitcher for several years with the Red Sox and Yankees, and one of the few pitchers still allowed to throw a spitball.
+One of the more interesting stories on the 1923 Senators was Allan Russell, previously a pitcher for several years with the Boston Red Sox and New York Yankees, and one of the few pitchers still allowed to throw a spitball.
 Manager Donie Bush (likely with the urging of Clark Griffith) turned Russell into one of the first full-time relief specialists.
-He started five games, relieved in 47 (a new record), finished 10-7 and “saved” nine games.
+He started five games, relieved in 47 (a new record), finished 10-7, and “saved” nine games.
 (Saves were not recorded in 1923, but were retroactively figured in the 1960s.)
 Of his 181 innings pitched, 144 came in relief (also a new record), meaning he pitched an average of three innings every time he came in as a reliever.
 This may have been the best season ever put forth by a relief pitcher up until this time.

 The Senators won their first American League pennant in 1924, and the Browns’ George Sisler, among others, thought Marberry was Washington’s MVP.
 In the second game of the World Series, he came into a tie game with two outs in the ninth inning to strike out Travis Jackson, and then watched as the Senators won the game in the bottom of the ninth.
 By modern reckoning he would be awarded the victory, but the official scorer awarded the win to starting pitcher Tom Zachary.
-Marberry started and lost game three, but pitched well in games four and seven as the Senators captured their first and only World Series title.
+Marberry started and lost Game Three, but pitched well in Games Four and Seven as the Senators captured their first and only World Series title.

 At the time, games at Griffith Stadium typically started at 4:00.
 In the faster-paced games of the time, this meant that “Marberry Time,” as it was soon called, would arrive at about 5:30 or 6:00, with the shadows rolling across the diamond.
 For a fastball pitcher like Marberry, this was an ideal environment.

 A big man for his time, Marberry stomped around the mound, throwing and kicking dirt, glaring angrily at the batter.
 He relied on no fancy stuff — he basically just reared back with a high leg kick, and fired the ball to the catcher.
 When Marberry warmed up between innings, catcher Muddy Ruel caught every pitch in the center of his glove to maximize the noise of his fastball.
 Along with the sound that could be heard in the opposing dugout, Ruel allowed himself to stagger as each pitch hit his glove.

 Washington won the pennant again in 1925, with Marberry playing another large role.
 This time he was used exclusively as a relief pitcher, setting records with 55 relief appearances and 39 games finished.
 Marberry pitched only twice in the World Series, and Harris received some criticism for this.
-In the seventh and deciding game, while a rested Marberry watched, Walter Johnson was allowed to give up 15 hits and 9 runs in a complete game 9-7 loss.
+In the seventh and deciding game, while a rested Marberry watched, Walter Johnson was allowed to give up 15 hits and 9 runs in a complete-game 9-7 loss.

 Marberry was not done pitching, by any means.
 He went back to Texas, hooking on that same year with Dallas of the Texas League, compiling a 12-3 record and pacing the circuit with a 2.12 ERA.
 In 1937 he was 11-4 for Dallas, even managing for a while, before signing on with Toledo of the higher American Association.
 He finished 7-2 for the Mud Hens, leaving him 18-6 for the season.

-In 1939 he began with Toledo again, but after just 14 games, and a 4-7 record, he returned to the Texas League, this time with Forth Worth.
+In 1939 Marberry began with Toledo again, but after just 14 games, and a 4-7 record, he returned to the Texas League, this time with Forth Worth.
 He finished the 1939 season with the Cats, and also pitched the next two full seasons for them before drawing his release early in the 1941 campaign.
 His professional career was finally over at age 42.

-Blaisdell, Lowell B. "Marberry, Frederick ‘Firpo.'"
-Biographical Dictionary of American Sports: Baseball.
+Blaisdell, Lowell B., “Marberry, Frederick ‘Firpo,’” Biographical Dictionary of American Sports: Baseball.
 Ed.
 David L. Porter.
-Westport, Connecticut: Greenwood Press, 2000.
+(Westport, Connecticut: Greenwood Press, 2000).

-Hillman, J.R.
-"Pioneer Relief Pitcher, Firpo Marberry.”
+Hillman, J.R., “Pioneer Relief Pitcher, Firpo Marberry.”
 Sports Collectors Digest, May 10, 1996.

-Thomas, Henry W. Walter Johnson: Baseball’s Big Train.
-Washington, D.C.: Phenom Press, 1995.
+Thomas, Henry W., Walter Johnson: Baseball’s Big Train (Washington, D.C.: Phenom Press, 1995).

-Thorn, John.
-The Relief Pitcher: Baseball’s New Hero.
-New York: E.P.
-Dutton, 1979.
+Thorn, John, The Relief Pitcher: Baseball’s New Hero (New York: E.P.
+Dutton, 1979).